NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 With your ACCESS account set up, you may `request an allocation<https://allocations.access-ci.org/get-your-first-project>`_ that will allow you to use an ACCESS-affiliated cyberinfrastructure resource.
 Be sure to read all of the information on that page so that you make a suitable request.
-An "Explore" project will be sufficient to work with this example, and you will want to work with the resource "Indiana Jetstream2 CPU" (*not* GPU).
+An "Explore" project will be sufficient to work with this exercise, and you will want to work with the resource "Indiana Jetstream2 CPU" (*not* GPU).
 The typical turnaround time for allocation requests is one business day.